by Bedatri D. Choudhury

 In a recent interview, filmmaker Andrey Zvyagintsev insisted that the original Russian title for his film Nelyubov does not perfectly translate into the English title Loveless.
 Loveless is a state defined by its emptiness—a lack of love causing a void.
 But nelyubov, the director insisted, is more than that.
 It’s a kind of “non-love,” defined not only by the lack of love but also by the presence of something else taking its place.
 This “something else,” which eats into every vestige of affection once love disappears from our lives, is the crux of Zvyagintsev’s latest film.

 The film’s bleakness is evident from its very first images—there are bare trees, a quiet stream, and soft and relentless snowfall.
 In the next scene, it’s autumn but we are not sure if the film is moving back or forward in time.
 Twelve-year-old Alexey walks home through the forest with fallen leaves crumpling under his shoes.
-He picks up a long piece of discarded tape and plays with it until it’s hanging from a bare tree top—fluttering in the wind, almost like a flag heralding some mysterious place only he knows the way to.
+He picks up a long piece of discarded tape and plays with it until it’s hanging from a treetop—fluttering in the wind, almost like a flag heralding some mysterious place only he knows the way to.

 Once he is home, we see the first glimpses of what that “something else” really is; there is an unspoken heaviness in the air as we see prospective buyers coming to check out his parents’ apartment.
 Alexey pretends to read while his mother casually mentions to the visitors that she and her husband are divorcing.
 Once the visitors leave, his parents slam doors and shout at each other while Alexey crouches in an unnoticed corner and cries—thin shoulder bones jutting out from his white sleeveless t-shirt—his face contorted in sadness and pain.